WAKAW DEEP WOODS RV CAMPGROUND RULES AND REGULATIONS

 19).
 Pets are to be kept leashed inside the camp site boundary.
 The walking trails and open field areas are designated as off lease areas but each pet owner is deemed responsible for the conduct of their pets.
 Droppings are to be picked up and properly disposed of.
 PETS SHALL NOT BE LEFT OUTSIDE UNATTENDED OR PERMITTED TO BECOME A NUICANCE DUE TO LOUD AND CONTINUOUS BARKING EITHER INSIDE OR OUTSIDE OF THE RECREATIONAL VEHICLE.

 20).
-Each Recreational Vehicle shall be located at least 4.5 m (14.76ft) from the neighboring Recreational vehicles and must be placed at a sufficient distance from the side site boundary (minimum 0.9 m, 3 ft.) to allow access to the sewage/waste water holding tank and for servicing of the Recreational Vehicle.
+Each Recreational Vehicle shall be located at least 4.5 m (14.76ft) from the neighboring Recreational vehicles and must be placed at a sufficient distance from the side site boundary (minimum 1.0 meter, 3 ft.) to allow access to the sewage/waste water holding tank and for servicing of the Recreational Vehicle.
+Recreational Vehicles must be 3 meters from the front and rear roads.
 Recreational Vehicles and decks are to be located at least 2m (6.56 ft.) from their rear boundry.* Recreational vehicles on sites 27,28 are to maintain a distance of 3.58 m (11.76 ft) from their rear boundary so as not to encroach on the neighboring recreational vehicle.*

 21).Decks and patios cannot be longer in length than the Recreational Vehicle with a maximum width of 3.65 m (12 ft ) .
 A setback of at least 1.52 m (5 ft ) from the site boundary is required.
 A roof with a maximum height above ground level of 3.65 m (12 ft) for shade and rain protection is allowed.
 The decks cannot be enclosed and are to be no more than 0.6 m (2 ft ) above ground level.* Concrete, asphalt and concrete brick patios and parking pads are allowed.
 Plans must be submitted to campground administration for approval prior to beginning construction or moving decks on to your sites.
 A permit will be required from the RM of Hoo-Doo